notexactlyawe/linknotes/docs/reqirements.md

-Requirments
+Requirements
 ===========

 Functionality
 --------------

-   * F01 App must have a (specific) * format for storing notes.
+   * F01 App must be able to store arbitrarily many notes.
    * F02 App must allow for the notes to be stored in the specific format.
    * F03 App must allow for the notes to be retrieved.
-   * F04 App must allow for note deletion | at the users request. *
+   * F04 App must allow for note deletion.
    * F05 App must allow the embedding of exisitng media within the note.
    * F06 App should create two way links between embedded notes.
    * F07 App should allow the creation of links between any two or more media/notes.
-   * F08 App should contain an image viewer within the application.
+   * F08 App should have image viewer functionality.
-   * F09 App should contain a video viewer within the application.

 Organisation